Relationships, Sex and Health Education (RSHE)

 Today’s children and young people are growing up in an increasingly complex world and living their lives seamlessly on and offline.
 This presents many positive and exciting opportunities, but also challenges and risks.
 In this environment, children and young people need to know how to be safe and healthy and also how to manage their academic, personal and social lives in a positive way.
 As a result of this, Relationship Education is now compulsory in all primary schools in England as is Health Education.

-Relationships, Health and Sex Education (RHSE) is lifelong learning about physical, moral and emotional development.
+Relationships, Sex and Health Education (RSHE) is lifelong learning about physical, moral and emotional development.
 We want to be able to provide children and young people with key building blocks of being physically and mentally healthy, understanding relationships, including online contact and good digital wellbeing.
-Through delivery of RHSE, we aim to give your child the information they need to make good decisions about their own health and wellbeing.
+Through delivery of RSHE, we aim to give your child the information they need to make good decisions about their own health and wellbeing.

 Implementation